Kting voar: Controversy

-For Western scientists, the first evidence supporting the kting voar's existence was a set of horns found by biologist Wolfgang Peter in a Ho Chi Minh City market (Peter & Feiler, 1994a).
-The horns were so unusual that Peter believed them to belong to a new species (Peter & Feiler, 1994b).
+For Western scientists, the first evidence supporting the kting voar's existence was a set of horns found by biologist Wolfgang Peter in a Ho Chi Minh City market.
+The horns were so unusual that Peter believed them to belong to a new species.

 No anatomical information, except for horns and frontlets, is available, so the phylogenetic status of the kting voar has been uncertain.
-Peter & Feiler (1994a) proposed the relationships of P. spiralis with Antilopini, but morphological analyses by Dioli (1995, 1997) and Timm & Brandt (2001) suggest affinities within Bovini, while Nadler (1997) believed P. spiralis to be related to Caprini.
-Genetic studies using alleged kting voar specimens have produced confusing results (Hammer et al., 1999; Kuznetsov et al., 2001a,b, 2002).
-However, these results from DNA have been demonstrated to be cases of DNA contamination (Hassanin & Douzery, 2000; Hassanin, 2002; Olson & Hassanin, 2003).
+Peter and Feiler proposed the relationships of P. spiralis with Antilopini, but morphological analyses by Dioli in 1995 and 1997, and Robert Timm and Brandt in 2001 suggest affinities within Bovini, while Nadler and others believe P. spiralis to be related to Caprini.
+Genetic studies using alleged kting voar specimens have produced confusing results.
+However, these results from DNA have been demonstrated to be cases of DNA contamination.

-All supposed kting voar specimens that were subject to DNA analysis to date have turned out to be artificially shaped cattle horns (Hassanin et al., 2001; Thomas, Seveau, and Hassanin, 2001; Hassanin, 2002).
+All supposed kting voar specimens that were subject to DNA analysis to date have turned out to be artificially shaped cattle horns.
 The most likely explanation, given the DNA testing results and the unusual spotted fur (which is well known in domesticated, but unknown in wild cattle), seem to be that modern specimens at least are cattle horns shaped by a complicated technique in order to serve as anti-snake talismans.